 Intended as a guide for help merging CDE Trainz T:ANE Route sections together, or with your own Routes.
 This guide will also help you if you use these Route sections in Trainz TRS19, as most of the guide works the same, but may not be all inclusive.

 CDE Trainz was started as a way to easily ‘snap’ or Merge small Trainz Route sections together.
-Built on the T:ANE platform, our Routes will only work with T:ANE, TMR17 and TRS19.
-Not all Route sections work with TMR17 without some minor modifications as not all the assets referenced can be found in TMR17.
-If you have TMR17 and have difficulty loading the Route, please read the Route description on our website for the TMR17 installation notes.
+Built on the T:ANE platform, our Free Routes will only work with T:ANE and TRS19.

 All the CDE Route sections have connections points which will exactly line up to each other.
 When you merge them you will see the rail lines in the baseboards.
 Align them when doing the merge, then connect the tracks.

-All of the CDE Route section are at 0 (zero) meters height at the ends, or at sea level.
+All of the CDE Route sections are at 0 (zero) meters height at the ends, or at sea level.
+The merged track areas are evlevated to 0.5 meters elevation.
 You will need to consider this if you are Merging Routes made by yourselves or others and they are at specific elevations.

 We seriously recommend that when merging, only merge one route at a time.
-Then save, then exit, and then... reopen and merge the next section.
-I, and no one that I can see in the Trainz forums have had much success merging multiple routes together in one single attempt.
+Then save, then exit, and then.. reopen and merge the next section.

-All CDE Trainz Route sections have been Compacted and manually indexed as for the switches and relevant track objects.
-Each Route is given a prefix index, which is added to each track object in that section, so each Route has its own prefix.
+All CDE Trainz Route sections have had scripted assets indexed.
 This is done so when you Merge a CDE Trainz Route with another CDE Trainz Route, there will be no duplicate index numbers that the process will need to renumber.

 One last thing, have fun!